 Caring for a relative or a loved one can be difficult at times.
-Many family members and friends do the care-giving for free because they think that there are no other options.
-Getting paid for your time and efforts will ease some of the stress involved in the care-giving activities.
+Many family members and friends do the care-giving for free because they think they cannot get paid to care for a family member.
+Getting paid to care for a family member can ease some of the stress involved in the care-giving activities.
 Seniors and others who require in-home care can qualify for financial assistance to pay for care whether it be through an in-home care agency or provided by a family member.

 Check to see if the person requiring care has long-term care insurance; if so, the money for in-home care that is typically provided by the insurance provider may be used to pay you as the personal caregiver.